AverageDemo/Pesticide/README.md

 -   [ ] Assigning Users to Projects
 -   [x] Bug creation
 -   [x] Bug editing
+-   [ ] Sort bugs in table by status (Resolved towards the bottom)
 -   [ ] Assigning Users to Bugs
 -   [ ] Bug resolution & re-opening
 -   [x] Viewing a bugs details
 -   [ ] Add section to add solution (optional input since this could be done via VCS)
--   [ ] Fix bg color of cell on view bug card (reproduction & stack trace)
+-   [ ] Fix bg color of cells on view bug card (reproduction, stack trace, and actions)
+-   [ ] Bug delete button should only be viewable by a higher role (admin, lead dev, etc)
 -   [ ] Bug comments
 -   [x] Breadcrumb enhancement